t-mullen/mediastream-to-webm/README.md

 # mediastream-to-webm

 Converts MediaStreams to live WebM streams.
+Currently only for Chrome.

-Allows you to send a single outgoing data stream to many peers.
+Allows you to send video/audio as a single outgoing data stream to many peers.

 ## Features
 - Packages webm clusters and headers into standalone chunks that don't require the entire stream.